chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

-## Testing locally (optional)
+## Testing locally (optional) and upload to dropbox

-You can test you `anndata` object after schema application by running with a local installation of cellxgene (`cellxgene launch example.h5ad`)
+You can test you `anndata` object after schema application by running with a local installation of cellxgene (`cellxgene launch example.h5ad`).
+Following this optional testing, you can upload to dropbox which is required since datasets cannot be uploaded directly to the portal.

 ## Uploading data to the cellxgene data portal